zhfkt/ComplexCi/README.md

 If users want to experience the quick/best result of the raised algorithm for DataCastle Competition, they can follow the steps:

 * Download zip files networks.zip containing 8 datasets from GITHUB LINK<zhfkt> and extract it under data/networks/ .
-That’s say, the 8 dataset files will be
+That’s say, the path of 8 dataset files will be

 ```